unlock-protocol/unlock/README.md

 ### Config and environment variables

-At the root of the repo, add a file called `.env.dev.local` which includes the following variables and add your wallet address to the first line:
+If you run the app locally on you machine, you will have to create a file called `.env.dev.local` at the root of the repo, containing variables for the different apps :

 ```
+# your wallet address to the first line
 ETHEREUM_ADDRESS=<your ethereum address>

+# the ETH node
 READ_ONLY_PROVIDER=http://localhost:8545

+# core service URLs
 LOCKSMITH_URI=http://localhost:8080
 WEDLOCKS_URI=http://localhost:1337

+# other optional services
 DASHBOARD_URL=http://localhost:3000
 PAYWALL_URL=http://localhost:3001
 PAYWALL_SCRIPT_URL=http://localhost:3001/static/paywall.min.js
 UNLOCK_STATIC_URL=http://localhost:3002
 UNLOCK_TICKETS_URL=http://0.0.0.0:3003

+# replace this by
 ERC20_CONTRACT_SYMBOL=DAI
 ERC20_CONTRACT_ADDRESS=0xFcD4FD1B4F3d5ceDdc19004579A5d7039295DBB9
 BOOTSTRAP_AMOUNT=15.0